 Webbing clothes moth caterpillars spin silken tunnels or mats that they usually hide under while they feed.1 Casemaking moth caterpillars spin a cigar-shaped case around themselves that they always carry with them as they feed.1,2,3 The cases can be difficult to see because they take on color of the materials being consumed.3,4

-Female webbing clothes moths lay between 40-50 eggs with a sticky substance that glues the eggs to the fabric.1,3,5 After roughly 4 to 21 days1 the caterpillars hatch and begin feeding on nearby woolens.5 The caterpillar stage (larval stage) lasts 5 weeks to over 2 years depending upon environmental conditions.3,5 They pupate in silken cocoons for a week to 4 weeks.3 Once they emerge as moths, they mate and begin the cycle over again.
+Female webbing clothes moths lay between 40-50 eggs with a sticky substance that glues the eggs to the fabric.1,3,5 After a time the caterpillars hatch and begin feeding on nearby woolens.5 The caterpillar stage (larval stage) lasts 5 weeks to over 2 years depending upon environmental conditions.1,3,5 They pupate in silken cocoons for a week to 4 weeks.3 Once they emerge as moths, they mate and begin the cycle over again.
 In a typical scenario, the time span from egg to egg is between 4 to 5 months.3

-Female casemaking moths lay 100 to 300 eggs.1,4 The caterpillar stage lasts for about 50 days.
-There are can be up to two generations in a year.1
+Female casemaking moths lay 100 to 300 eggs.4 The caterpillar stage lasts for about 50 days.

 Clothes moth caterpillars feed on hair, fur, wool and feathers found in household items such as furs, blankets, upholstery, pillows, drapes, piano felts, clothing, carpets, rugs, natural brush bristles, and synthetic fabrics that are blended with wool.
 The caterpillars target areas that are soiled by food, beverages, perspiration, and urine.
 These residues provide nutrients that the caterpillars need; they can't complete their development on clean materials.2